-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double the amount of someone having a near perfect credit score.
+Lenders want to ensure that allowing you a loan is a safe move.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated over time could be more than double the amount of someone with a better credit score.

-We're used to working with all tiers of credit history.
+Improving your FICO is the best way to ease into purchasing a home.
 Call us at (919) 924-4991 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
+There are methods to raise your score.
+Improving your FICO score takes time.
+It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
 You'll improve your credit score by using these pointers:

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+- Correct your credit report.
+If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the most of your debt transferred to one card.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have all of your debt transferred to a single card.

-- Apply for service station cards or department store credit.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to get credit, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You should always avoid holding a large balance for too long because these types of cards more than likely have a steeper interest rate.
+- Apply for service station cards or retail credit.
+For those who have no credit or below average credit, store credit cards and gas credit cards are ways to improve credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always beware of holding a large balance for more than a couple of billing cycles because these types of cards more than likely have a higher interest rate.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of RE/MAX Performance, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the ways you can improve your FICO score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of RE/MAX Performance, the loan process is sure to go more smoothly so you, too, can achieve home ownership.